11ty/11ty-website/src/docs/plugins/html-base.md

 ### Installation

-This plugin is bundled with Eleventy (no installation required).
+{% addedin "2.0.0-canary.15" %} This plugin is bundled with Eleventy 2.0 (no extra installation is required).
 It supports all async-friendly template languages (Nunjucks, Liquid, and JavaScript).

 Open up your Eleventy config file (probably `.eleventy.js`) and use `addPlugin`: